BonoboPLC/lojjo_wiki/retail-sales-agents.md

 >**Step 3.** Pay the player and confirm that payment was made {.is-info}

+Confirm that you have successfully paid the Player.

 ![Agent Confirm Payout](/uploads/agent-confirm-payout.png "Agent Confirm Payout")

 >**Step 4.** Provide Receipt to player
 {.is-info}

+Payout is now successfully complete.
+Please provide the receipt to the Player.

 ![Payout Success](/uploads/payout-success.png "Payout Success")